eklem/hurricane-names-by-oil-company-ceo/README.md

 * How much did Hurricane ExxonMobil CEO Darren Woods cost your local society?
 * How much did Darren Woods earn last year, contributing to Hurricane ExxonMobil CEO Darren Woods this year?

+## What's okay and what's not?

+Naming and shaming is good.
+Harassing is not.

 ## Stickers?

 Create stickers for an even better impact?